 Methods: miRs extraction has been performed on HPV-positive, CC and negative control of 43, 50 and 46 individuals, respectively.
-Expression level of miRs has been analyzed using Real Time RT-PCR.
+The expression level of miRs has been analyzed using Real-Time RT-PCR.

 Conclusion: The correlation between expressions of miRs is notable.
 ROC curve analysis could be applied in molecular diagnostic exposure for CC related to HPV infections.